House lifting project we completed in Staten Island, NY

 Here are a few things you might want to consider if you’re researching structural moving companies for your project.

 A House Lifting & Structural Moving University doesn’t exist, which means that what we do is not something you can train for in school.
 The only way to learn the trade is to work under someone who has been moving buildings for many years.
-Some states and towns require the structural movers to have someone working on the job who has 5 or more years of experience.
+Some states and towns require structural movers to have someone working on the job who has 5 or more years of experience.
 We have been in business since the late 1960s and have multiple foremen who have been moving and lifting buildings for more than 20 years.

-Co-owner Jamin Buckingham has overseen
+Company president Jamin Buckingham has overseen

 hundreds of successful projects.
+See our project gallery »

 When your house is being lifted or re-located, you want equipment that is in good condition with fail-safes built in.
 You also want to make sure that your house is lifted with a Unified Jacking System.
 This system makes sure that each of the jacks lift at the same rate, even when there are different weights on each jack.
-This keeps the house perfectly level as it is being raised and prevents anything more than cosmetic cracks from appearing in your plaster or drywall.
+This keeps the house perfectly level as it is being raised, and prevents anything more than cosmetic cracks from appearing in your plaster or drywall.

 When performing an on-site move, a Power Dolly System is the safest and best way to transport your structure.
 This system drives the same wheels that are supporting the building and does so remotely with a proportional control system.
 This allows for speeds that range from imperceptible to a slow walk.
 Further, it allows for gradual speed transitions so there are never any jerking motions to destabilize the house.

 Before signing anything, ask the company for 2-3 references.
-Speaking with previous customers can give you an insight into their experience and can help you make a more informed decision.
+Speaking with previous customers can give you an insight into their experience, and can help you make a more informed decision.
 Any reputable structural mover should be happy to do this for you.

 A crowd gathered to witness a schoolhouse move project that we did in Exeter, PA.

 Check with the company to see if they have an active project nearby.
 This experience will give you a better idea of what is involved and how the company works.
+If you can’t visit one in action, ask to visit a project that’s already been completed.

-Generally, a house lifting contract will specify a set number days that the steel beams and cribbing will be allowed to remain under the house after it has been lifted or moved.
+Generally, a house lifting contract will specify a set number of days that the steel beams and cribbing will be allowed to remain under the house after it has been lifted or moved.

 A daily or weekly fee will be charged if the new foundation is not ready to receive the house by the end of the agreed timeframe.
 This fee is not a penalty, but is intended to help to compensate the house lifting contractor for the loss of use of his equipment (he can’t use it to lift another house while your house is on it).